symlara/README-generator/README.md

  ## Installation Instructions
- https://nodejs.org/en/ The Node.js site will give you instruction on how to get this asynchronous event-driven JavaScript runtime going on your machine.
-The documenation from site gives you all of the tools you will need to get started on this project.
-You will also need the npm package inquirer to get this application running as well.
+ * https://nodejs.org/en/ - The Node.js site will give you instruction on how to get this asynchronous event-driven JavaScript runtime going on your machine.
+The documenation from the site gives you all of the tools you will need to get started on this project.
+ * You will also need the npm package inquirer to get this application running as well - https://www.npmjs.com

  ## Usage